akirataguchi115/mscthesis/diary.md

 ## Diary
+### week 26
+wed: 1,2 done continuing on 3 answering to RQs. then only discussion and conclusions to finish.

 ### week 25
 tue: finally edited the diagram on floss. it was such a dreadful task to take on but now its pretty accurate i think.